 Why Irrigate your Land?

 The core reason is simple enough, of course.
-Your land will need plenty of water to look good and be in a healthy shape.
+Your land will need plenty of water to look good and be in healthy shape.
 Water is one of the things your crops or grass need to stay alive.

 The brownish, disgusting-looking grass does not look too good.
 It might even drive down your land value if you intend to sell it in the future.
 Plus, if you are growing fruits and vegetables, irrigating them will ensure that they will grow to their full potential.